Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Related work

 We re-synthesized each circuit with the method of \citet{Bravyi_2021}, \citet{berg2021simple}, and our approach.
 Then, we transpiled the circuit to target architecture for the two baseline methods before finally executing the resulting circuit $C$ on the quantum device as $CC^\dagger$.

-To outline the results, we report the averaged shots in \autoref{fig:average_count_clifford}.
+We report the averaged shots in \autoref{fig:average_count_clifford} to outline the results.
 On average, we can observe that our method performs best regarding the final distribution of shots.
 This is also visible when computing the average Hellinger fidelity of our experiments in \autoref{tab:quito}.
-Particularly, we show that our method obtains the highest Hellinger fidelity $65-70\%$ of the time ($13$ circuit for Quito and $14$ circuits for Nairobi).
+Particularly, we show that our method obtains the highest Hellinger fidelity most of the time ($13$ circuit for Quito and $14$ circuits for Nairobi).
 However, we note that due to the decoherence times and the gate fidelities of the Nairobi device, the observed Hellinger fidelities are close to zero for most circuits in all methods.
 Specifically experiment $12$ on Nairobi is interesting.
 Here both methods \citet{berg2021simple} and \citet{Bravyi_2021} showed a much better fidelity compared to our method.
-Upon evaluating the resulting circuits, we found that \citet{berg2021simple} provided an overhead of $8$ CNOTs, \citet{Bravyi_2021} an overhead of $8$ CNOTs and our method an overhead of $30$ CNOTs~\footnote{We counted the CNOTs of the complete circuit describing $CC^\dagger$.}.
-We expect that this is a special case where our heuristics choose the wrong pivot qubits or qubit mapping resulting in a lower fidelity caused by the extra CNOTs.
+Upon evaluating the resulting circuits, we found that both \citet{berg2021simple} and \citet{Bravyi_2021} provided an overhead of $8$ CNOTs, and our method an overhead of $30$ CNOTs\footnote{We counted the CNOTs of the complete circuit describing $CC^\dagger$.}.
+We suspect that this is a special case where our heuristics choose the wrong pivot qubits or qubit mapping resulting in a lower fidelity caused by the extra CNOTs.

-Lastly, we compared the execution times our circuit required on the device.
+Lastly, we compared the on-device execution times our circuit experiments required as reported by IBM for each device.
+Noting that the overall coherence times are measured in the hundreds of $\mu s$, a difference in the order of seconds is notable between experiments.
 Overall, we observed that our algorithm slightly improves the execution time compared to the methods of \citet{Bravyi_2021} and \citet{berg2021simple}.
 This is more noticeable for the Nairobi device than the Quito device.
-We expect that the difference in overall execution time is due to the fact that fewer CNOTs are executed on the device.
+We suspect that the observed difference is due to the smaller number of CNOTs in circuits compiled using our methodology.

+In our work, we created a novel, architecture-aware algorithm for synthesizing Clifford tableaus under arbitrary connectivity constraints.
+We observed that our algorithm reduces the number of CNOT gates by a significant factor when targeting architecturally constrained devices.
+However, in the case of all-to-all connectivity, our proposed algorithm performed worse than the state-of-the-art method by \citet{Bravyi_2021}.
+Since we expect many quantum devices to remain architecturally constrained in the future, architecture-aware synthesis is needed to address the qubit routing problem.
+Our evaluations on real hardware have shown a similar picture, specifically that reducing the number of multi-qubit gates executed on a quantum circuit reduces execution time and increases the final fidelity.